CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zheng-quaternion-valued-2023/index.md

 - article-journal
 publication: "in *IEEE Transactions on Circuits and Systems for Video Technology* [SCI,JCR Q1]"
 doi: 10.1109/TCSVT.2022.3223150
+abstract: <div class="justify-align">
-abstract: Few-shot segmentation (FSS) aims to segment unseen classes given only a few annotated samples.
+  Few-shot segmentation (FSS) aims to segment unseen classes given only a few annotated samples.
 Encouraging progress has been made for FSS by leveraging semantic features learned from base classes with sufﬁcient training samples to represent novel classes.
 The correlation-based methods lack the ability to consider interaction